BlazorFluentUI/BlazorFluentUI/README.md

 `<link rel="stylesheet" href="https://static2.sharepointonline.com/files/fabric/office-ui-fabric-core/10.0.0/css/fabric.min.css" />`

+**OR**

+Use the tool here to generate your own MS font package: https://uifabricicons.azurewebsites.net/

 (Remember that the assets package has a more restrictive license.
 You are required to use it with/for some type of Microsoft product.
 However, one of their engineers said that using it hosted on Azure would be enough... but I'm not a lawyer, so use caution.)

 4. If you're using any component that requires a `Layer` as part of its inner-workings (i.e. `Modal`, `Callout`, etc... anything that pops up over already drawn stuff), you need to wrap the `Router` with a `LayerHost`.